The Account Settings area is where you can view your account's subscription information and customize several aspects of your account.

 - Select this checkbox and use the text boxes to set the custom header name and header value for training notifications.
 If you're whitelisting your training notifications by email header, you can enable this setting and then whitelist your custom header text for increased security.

 See a short video that explains these options here.

 Reduce Visual Effects in Learner Experience

 - This setting will reduce visual effects in the learner experience.
 Enable this setting if you have slower workstations in your environment or are using Citrix or flash-based browsers.

 - Set an optional main theme color that matches your logo.
 This will brand your Learner Experience for your end-users and match your organization's color scheme.

 - Use this option to upload a branded certificate.
 This allows you to design and upload a custom background image for your certificates, giving them a look and feel that matches your organization.
 Use the templates in this article as a starting point to make sure the auto-generated text aligns correctly.
 For more information, see here.

 - Click this checkbox if you'd like to enable Badges.
 Learn more about Badges here.

 Badges Available to Users:

-- Select at least three badges that you'd like to allow users to earn.
+- Select the badges that you'd like to allow users to earn.
 Learn more about badges and how users can earn them here.